COMPUTER NETWORK SPECIALIST I

 Main Purpose of Job

 Education: Bachelor's degree in computer information technology, management information systems, or other information technology related field, to include course work in local or wide area computer network, from an accredited college or university.
-A copy of your transcript must be attached to your application.
+A copy of your transcript must be attached to the application.

 Experience: Six months of experience planning, integrating and maintaining software and hardware for local or wide area computer networks.